strimzi/test-clients/README.md

 * `POLL_INTERVAL` - interval, in ms, between polls
 * `POLL_TIMEOUT` - timeout, in ms, of one poll
 * `MESSAGE_COUNT` - the number of messages consumer should receive
+* `MESSAGE_TYPE` - type of message that will be used in records headers.
+Available are json and text.

 ## Admin Client
 See [README.md](admin/README.md)